 One such term that you might have heard of if you like to ski race or have watched any ski racing competitions is super combined skiing.
 That’s the term that we will address and break down in this article.
-Keep reading if you want to learn more.

 In modern professional races, that event takes place over several days and involves three different runs; one slalom and two downhill.
 The skier with the fastest time in all of the runs added up wins the event.

 Downhill vs Slalom